For the love of Toronto, you will want to stop for these tourist attractions

 The CN Tower is not to be missed when visiting Toronto.
 Built in 1976 reaching 1,815.4 feet tall, it was the tallest building on earth for 34 years until 2010.
 Currently, it is the 3rd tallest building.
 Dining at the top at 360Restaruant is delicious and the package dinner and tower visit is a steal.
 For the daring and adventurous the EdgeWalk should be tackled.
 Lean out on the roof of the CN Tower and walk around the top!

 For the music lover:

-I couldn’t imagine life without music.
+I couldn’t imagine life without music, and I love Toronto’s music scene.
 There’s just something about it that speaks to the soul.
 Toronto has some of the best music festivals as well as some of the best small venues to check out up and coming acts, or if you’re lucky, a sneak peek at someone famous jamming away in a hidden bar.

 Electric Island – On long weekend Monday’s head to Toronto Island for an outdoor electronic music festival held during the day.

 NXNE – Numerous bands, numerous locations.
 Grab a wrist band and hop from place to place to soak up all that’s offered.

 Beaches International Jazz Festival – The streets are shut down and jazz is played on every corner.